PravallikaChilukuru/selfnutri-app/README.md

 **Selfnutri** is a lightweight personal health and nutrition tracker that lets users quickly log daily meals and water intake, then review their history and progress over time.
 The goal is to demonstrate a secure, serverless cloud architecture with real write/read paths.

+**Core Features:**

-* **Core Feature (Write Path):** Users submit a new entry via the frontend, which calls a `POST /logs` API to write a document into a managed Firestore database.
+* **Write Path:** Users submit a new entry via the frontend, which calls a `POST /logs` API to write a document into a managed Firestore database.
-* **Analytics Feature (Read Path):** Users view history powered by a `GET /logs` API that queries Firestore and returns the results to the UI.
+* **Read Path:** Users view history powered by a `GET /logs` API that queries Firestore and returns the results to the UI.
+* **Future/Optional:** Upload images or files to S3 for tracking meal photos or nutrition files.

 ---